Bioremediation: A Pollution Solution

 Ever-evolving solutions for an ever-changing problem

-Given the scale of the pollution problem, Prof Ball believes that it is important to commercialise and translate the findings of his team’s laboratory research for use in the field.
+Given the scale of the pollution problem, Professor Ball believes that it is important to commercialise and translate the findings of his team’s laboratory research for use in the field.
 But the basic research never stops, especially given that new and increasingly complex compounds are being produced and released into the environment.

 As an example, chlorinated compounds have become ubiquitous in the environment, and are difficult to treat.
 Chloroethenes, used in dry cleaning and degreasing agents, are now common in groundwater and are extremely harmful to humans and the environment due to their carcinogenic properties.

 Over ten years ago, a group of bacteria (Dehalococcoides) were found to be able to remove the damaging chlorine groups from chloroethene in the environment.
-While these bacteria species are commercially available to buy and add to groundwater, Prof Ball has decided not to use them in Australia, as they might not be indigenous to the environment.
+While these bacteria species are commercially available to buy and add to groundwater, Professor Ball has decided not to use them in Australia, as they might not be indigenous to the environment.
 He did not want to be creating a different problem by adding bacteria to the environment that didn’t belong.
 Instead, he focused on existing microbial communities rather than relying on a single species, and managed to manipulate existing microbe communities in ground water sampling sites across Victoria to do the same thing.8

 Chlorophyll-tration